-Figure 64 shows the mass fraction distribution of the five chemical species studied in this work, namely: N, O, N2, O2 and NO along the geometry stagnation line.
-A slight N2 dissociation occurs, whereas good dissociation of O2 close to the configuration nose happens.
-Good formation of N, in relation to its initial value, and good formation of O occurs.
+Figure 64 shows the mass fraction distribution of the seven chemical species studied in this work, namely: N, O, N2, O2, NO, NO+ and e- along the geometry stagnation line.
+A meaningful N2 and O2 dissociations occur close to the configuration nose.
+Good formation of N, in relation to its initial value, and good formation of O and NO occur.
+A discrete formation of e- and NO+ is observed.
 It is also seen a good formation of NO along the stagnation line, at the post-shock region.
 The increase at the formation of NO would be bigger than that of the O, whether a reduction in relation to its initial behavior has not occurred.
-This reduction in the NO mass fraction close to the geometry nose is due to the constancy reached in this region by the N2 and O2 dissociations and due to the increase in the formation of the N and of O. Even so, meaningful formations were reached with an effective temperature little bigger than 7,600 K, although with minor N and NO formations than those obtained with the viscous, first-order accurate, case.
-In this last case, a bigger effective temperature, $T{rrc}$ , was reached.
-This is the behavior presented by the viscous, structured, second-order accurate in space, solution.
+This reduction in the NO mass fraction close to the geometry nose is due to the constancy reached in this region by the N_2 and O_2 dissociations and due to the increase in the formation of the N and of O.